-Philadelphia Smart City Planning, Roadmap & Development - iCorps
+Philadelphia Smart City Roadmap & Initiatives - iCorps

 The notion of a "smart city" has long been a fixture of the American imagination.
 And while we are still a long way from the flying cars and jet packs of The Jetsons, we are, in many ways, living in a golden age of futurism.
 This becomes evident when looking at the proliferation of "smart cities," places where expansive technology, connectivity, and data analysis inform everyday life.
 Smart cities leverage this technological integration to improve public safety, reduce pollution, curb urban congestion, increase access to information, and ultimately encourage civic engagement.